 How Many Carbs Should I Eat?

 As mentioned above, this is going to vary person-to-person depending on your job, activity levels, and workouts.
-If you’re reading this, we assume you enjoy being active, so a good starting point might be something like 1.5 – 2.5 grams of carbs per pound of bodyweight.
+If you’re reading this, we assume you enjoy being active.
+Therefore, a good starting point might be 1.5 – 2.5 grams of carbs per pound of body weight.

 - Fruit – Apples, Apricots, Avocado, Bananas, Berries, Cherries, Dried Fruit, Figs, Grapefruit, Grapes, Jicama, Kiwi, Mango, Melons, Nectarines, Oranges, Papayas, Peaches, Pears, Pineapple, Plums, Pomegranates